davidlenfesty/python-ofdm/README.md

 ### TODO

 I should write stuff down here to help solidify my mental model of OFDM, but for now, you get nothing.

+## Future plans

+I want this to actually do something at some point, so I want to implement more.

+For example, I need to implement something that mimics how a receiver would actually work, where it is unsure of where the packet starts.
+As well, I want to implement some sort of communications protocol.
+And figure out how we could easily integrate it with software on the robot.